-Rates include a base charge per unit and volume charges for each 100 cubic feet.
-There is also a pass through rate for each 100 cubic feet for the treatment of sewage by the City of Fort Worth and the Trinity River Authority.
+Rates include a base charge per unit and volume charges for each 1,000 gallons.
+There is also a pass through rate for the treatment of sewage by the City of Fort Worth and the Trinity River Authority.

-Base per unit: \$ 8.39
+Base per unit: \$ 9.00

-Volume: 1.54
+Volume: 2.06

-Pass through rate: 1.43
+Pass through rate: 1.98

-ALL OTHER COMMERCIAL / INDUSTRIAL CLASSES SEWER RATES (EFFECTIVE OCTOBER 1, 2016)
+ALL OTHER COMMERCIAL / INDUSTRIAL CLASSES SEWER RATES

-Rates include a base charge per unit and volume charges for each 100 cubic feet.
-There is also a pass through rate for each 100 cubic feet for the treatment of sewage by the City of Fort Worth and the Trinity River Authority.
+Rates include a base charge and volume charges for each 1,000 gallons.
+There is also a pass through rate for the treatment of sewage by the City of Fort Worth and the Trinity River Authority.

-Base: \$ 8.39
+Base: \$ 9.00

-Volume: 1.54
+Volume: 2.06

-Pass through rate: 1.43
+Pass through rate: 1.98

-TABLE 7 - DEPOSITS
+TABLE 8 - DEPOSITS